 Organizations like ConsolidatedCredit.org are set up to help people facing this situation, but savvy college students can take small steps now that will have a huge impact on their financial future and reduce the risk of having to fish themselves out of credit card debt.

+Even if you are not eligible for federal financial assistance, contacting the admissions representative is a good idea because you could have access to scholarships or other forms of financial aid through the university.
+There is plenty of free money available for students from all backgrounds.
 A friend of mine once got a small scholarship just for never having played sports in high school, seriously.
 If you apply for as many as you can you are more likely to get something.
 You should also explore on-campus options for saving or making money.
 Some schools allow resident assistance to stay in dorms for cheap or for free.
 You may be able to get an on-campus job as well, like becoming a student tutor.
 Whatever you do, don’t go straight to the bank for a loan.

 Textbook prices are a travesty.
 There I said it.
 The prices of college textbooks have gone up 812% since 1978.
 You may end up spending over 200 dollars for a book that you will use for one semester and then have to sell back for a fraction of the cost.
 I once spent 200 dollars on a book that wasn’t even bound.
 That’s right; I had to put the loose pages in a binder!
 The worst part is that you can’t just choose not to buy the books if you need them for class, so you have to explore other options: